rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/values.rst

       :id: rat_kjFRrhpS8Wu6
       :status: draft

-      Rust’s memory model treats all types except unions as having an invariant that all bytes must be initialized before a value may be constructed.
+      Rust's memory model treats all types except unions as having an invariant that all bytes must be initialized before a value may be constructed.
       Reading uninitialized memory:

       - creates undefined behavior for most types,